 This article is about how to fix a mall hole in drywall.
 Fixing small, medium or large holes in drywall is not as difficult as it might seem, provided you use the right tools and materials.
 Generally speaking, there are many ways of repairing a hole in drywall, but in this step by step article we will show you how to get the job done in a professional manner by using a backing support.
 This method is straightforward and can be done by anyone, just make sure you follow our guidelines and pay attention to our tips.
 If you work wit patience and with judgement, you will fix the hole smoothly and none will be able to guess any evidence of the damaged area.

 The backing support (one or several wooden strips, according to the size of the hole) should be 4 inches longer than the height of the hole.
 In this manner, you will be able to secure the wooden strip to the drywall, by inserting several screws.
 If the hole is wider than 6” we recommend you to install symmetrically at least two wooden strips, otherwise you have to center just one.
+CLICK HERE to see a lot more projects about fixing drywall in a professional manner.

 Before fixing the small hole in drywall, you have to prepare thoroughly the surface.
 Therefore, you have to use a pencil and a L-square to draw a square or a rectangle around the damaged area.
 Next, use a drywall saw or an utility knife to cut the drywall, making sure you go over the cut lines.
 By cutting out a square or a rectangle around the damaged area, it will be much easier to fix the wall with a patch.
 Pay attention to the wires or pipes that could be inside the wall.